-- A) Any covered employee who meets the following requirements: is at least 55 years old, who retires with at least 20 Commission full-time years, but less than 25 full-time years of Commission service credit under the South Carolina Retirement Systems will be eligible for Commission funded retiree insurance benefits effective with his/her date of retirement, and provided he/she is eligible for retirement at the time he/she leaves active Commission service and retires at the time of separation with the Commission.
+A) Any covered employee who meets the following requirements: is at least 55 years old, who is not currently eligible for Medicare coverage, who retires with at least 20 Commission full time years, but less than 25 full time years of Commission service credit under the South Carolina Retirement Systems will be eligible for Commission funded retiree insurance benefits effective with his/her date of retirement, and provided he/she is eligible for retirement at the time he/she leaves active Commission service and retires at the time of separation with the Commission.
 The last five years must be consecutive and in a full-time, regular position.
 The Commission will pay 50% of the retiree cost only.
-Retiree's dependents may remain on the insurance plan, but retirees will be responsible for the full cost of the dependent's premium. - B) Any covered employee who meets the following requirements: is at least 55 years old, who retires with at least 25 or more years of Commission service credit under the South Carolina Retirement Systems will be eligible for Commission funded retiree insurance benefits effective with his/her date of retirement, and provided he/she is eligible for retirement at the time he/she leaves active Commission service and retires at the time of separation with the Commission.
+Retiree's dependents may remain on the insurance plan but retirees will be responsible for the full cost of the dependent's premiums.

+B) Any covered employee who meets the following requirements: is at least 55 years old, who is not currently eligible for Medicare coverage, who retires with at least 25 or more years of Commission service credit under the South Carolina Retirement Systems will be eligible for Commission funded retiree insurance benefits effective with his/her date of retirement, and provided he/she is eligible for retirement at the time he/she leaves active Commission service and retires at the time of separation with the Commission.
 The last five years must be consecutive and in a full-time, regular position.
 The Commission will pay 75% of the retiree cost only.
-Retiree's dependents may remain on the insurance plan, but retirees will be responsible for the full cost of the dependent's premium. - C) After the retiree reaches Medicare eligibility the retiree's dependents may continue coverage.
-No benefit is provided to the retiree after reaching the eligibility age for Medicare.
-However, dependents will be required to pay 100% of the premium cost as outlined in the guidelines of the Consolidated Omnibus Budget Reconciliation Act of 1986 (COBRA).
-If a covered spouse becomes Medicare eligible prior to the retiree, the covered spouse must be enrolled in Medicare coverage and will cease to be covered by the Commission.
-Once a retiree or their spouse reaches the Medicare eligible age, they may continue to purchase dental and vision coverage through the Commission's group coverage at a cost of 100% of the premium. - D) The surviving spouse and/or dependents are eligible to continue coverage for 36 months at the full cost of the premium as outlined in the guidelines of the Consolidated Omnibus Budget Reconciliation Act of 1986 (COBRA).
+Retiree's dependents may remain on the insurance plan but retirees will be responsible for the full cost of the dependent's premiums.

+For employees that are hired by the Commission after July 1, 2016:

+The Commission will not provide group health, vision and dental insurance for retirees who have retired on service, age or an approved disability retirement through the South Carolina Retirement Systems if the employees full-time start date with the Commission is on or after July 1, 2016.